PennLINC/PennLINC.github.io/docs/cubic/cubic.md

 export PATH="/cbica/home/<username>/anaconda3/bin:$PATH"
 ```

 # Using "screen" on CUBIC

 Note: `screen` sessions must be run under `CUBIC-sattertt`.

 ## Why "screen"

-Have you ever faced the scenario where you are testing a script interactively on the login node of your remote machine, and suddenly the VPN connection drops and your work is lost?
+Have you ever faced the scenario where you are testing a script interactively on the login node of your remote machine,
+and suddenly the VPN connection drops and your work is lost?
 Luckily, there is a Linux utility called `screen` on the `sattertt` login node that allows us to resume sessions that otherwise would be lost.

 `screen` comes in handy when you want to let stuff run in the background without having to maintain a VPN or SSH connection.
 For example, let's say you want to submit many jobs to CUBIC at once.
-Since it can take a few minutes for each job to submit, you'd need to hold your VPN connection and your terminal window open for many hours if you're submitting several hundreds or even thousands of jobs.
-This is unrealistic for several reasons: your VPN connection is very likely to occassionally get dropped; your wifi connection might fail; you might accidentally close a terminal window; or maybe you just don't want to be biking down the Schuylkill river trail with your laptop open.
+Since it can take a few minutes for each job to submit,
+you'd need to hold your VPN connection and your terminal window open for many hours if you're submitting several hundreds or even thousands of jobs.
+This is unrealistic for several reasons: your VPN connection is very likely to occasionally get dropped;
+your wifi connection might fail; you might accidentally close a terminal window;
+or maybe you just don't want to be biking down the Schuylkill river trail with your laptop open.
 In any case, you don't want to have to start all over or figure out where it left off if something interrupts your job submissions.

 The `screen` command will allow you to safely run whatever you need even without maintaining a connection and then return to check in on your process later.

 ## What is "screen"

 `screen` is a terminal window manager.
-When you call the screen command, it creates a separate window where you can work as you would in a normal terminal window. `screen` is already installed in the `sattertt` node.
+When you call the screen command, it creates a separate window where you can work as you would in a normal terminal window.
+`screen` is already installed in the `sattertt` node.

 ## Start a session

 You can type `screen` to start a screen session.

-If you want to specify a meaningful name for the session in place of the default `CUBIC-sattertt` suffix, you can use the `-S` flag as in `screen -S [session_name]`.
+If you want to specify a meaningful name for the session in place of the default `CUBIC-sattertt` suffix,
+you can use the `-S` flag as in `screen -S [session_name]`.
 Type `man screen` for more information.
 If you are interested, you can also check out the [official GNU screen documentation](https://www.gnu.org/software/screen/manual/screen.html#Overview) for more customization tips.

 Here I am creating a new screen session with the name `example`.